 Every circumstance is different, but there is one thing that all wrongful termination cases have in common.
 This unifying thread is that the employer’s actions were unjust.
 Wrongful termination can be extremely emotional, particularly in circumstances where the victim has experienced discrimination based on innate characteristics.
 Some examples of unlawful termination are: termination for filing a complaint, termination for reporting harassment, or termination due to a disability.
 You may also have grounds for a claim if your employer violated their internal discipline procedures.

 In addition to the pain of the loss, you may feel unsure about the official classification of your experience.
 While the official reason given for termination may be legal, the underlying reason may be discriminatory and therefore qualify as a wrongful termination.
-To determine the validity of your case, it is best to speak with a wrongful termination lawyer.
+To determine the validity of your case, it is best to speak with a wrongful termination attorney.
 They will evaluate your distinct circumstances and advise you on how to proceed.

 While evaluating your situation, consider whether you have been laid-off or terminated.
 Although you may hear the terms used interchangeably in polite conversation, there is a legal difference between them.
 When you are laid-off, that means your employer is eliminating your position.
 If you were terminated, this means that they will be filling your position with a different employee.
 What matters is not the term used by your employer, rather whether or not they are eliminating the position.
 If you are uncertain of your designation, a wrongful termination lawyer can help you clarify.

 Before filing a lawsuit, you may wish to file a complaint with the appropriate governing bodies, such as the Equal Employment Opportunity Commission (EEOC).
-Do not hesitate to contact a wrongful termination lawyer prior to filing a complaint with the EEOC.
+Do not hesitate to contact a Los Angeles wrongful termination lawyer prior to filing a complaint with the EEOC.

 For many victims of wrongful termination, the path to recovery involves bringing a case before the California courts.
 A favorable judgment enables the victim to receive their rightful compensation.
 By pursuing a court case, victims can hold the perpetrators of wrongdoing responsible for their actions and collect the benefits and compensation due to them.